fortrabbit/craft-copy/README.md

 ### Project Config

-Craft Copy alters the behaviour of the `ProjectConfig` class to prevent Project Config actions in the CP.
+Craft Copy applies potential changes from the `project.yml` files during deployment (after composer install).
+To prevent version conflict warnings in the Craft CMS control panel, the behaviour of the `ProjectConfig` class is alterted.
-By default, we `apply` the potential changes during deployment after composer install.

 ### Multi staging